-Table 2 displays our estimates for the effect of air pollution on voting.
-Each coefficient is the result of a separate regression of the outcome listed on top on the concentration of PM10 as well as the controls and fixed effects listed at the bottom.
-PM10 is measured in $10\mu g/m^3$ , whereas the outcomes are shares that are bounded between zero and one.
+Table 2 displays our estimates for the effect of air pollution on voting for incumbent parties.
+PM10 is measured in $10\mu g/m^3$, whereas the outcomes are shares that are bounded between zero and one.
 A coefficient of 0.01 means that an increase in PM10 by $10\mu g/m^3$ increases the respective outcome by one percentage point.
-An increase in PM10 by $10\mu g/m^3$ in turn is equivalent to an increase by two within-county standard deviations in the concentration of PM10.

-In Panel A, we condition on county and election date fixed effects, whereas in Panel B we additionally control for weather variables, demographics, and election type fixed effects, which absorb systematic differences between county-, state- and federal-level elections.
-Since pollution may also affect turnout, we control for turnout in Columns (1)-(3) of Panel B. Overall, the results in Panels A and B are very similar, suggesting that the fluctuation in air pollution across election days is uncorrelated with more salient fluctuations in the weather, or changes in demographics.
+An increase in PM10 by $10\mu g/m^3$ in turn is equivalent to an increase by two within-county standard deviations in the concentration of PM10.14 In Columns (1) and (3), we condition on county and election date fixed effects, whereas in Columns (2) and (4), we additionally control for weather variables, demographics, and election type fixed effects, which absorb systematic differences between state- and federal-level elections.
+Since pollution may also affect turnout, we control for turnout in Column (2).